 - Completing risk assessments for school swimming.
-These will be regularly reviewed and kept in the School Swimming folder (with copy held centrally by Headteacher), - Ensure a current Normal Operating Procedure (NOP) and Emergency Action Plan (EAP) is in place for the pool to be used for School Swimming. - Ensure all staff accompanying pupils to School Swimming have read and understood the current Normal Operating Procedure (NOP) and Emergency Action Plan (EAP) for the relevant pool. - Ensure staff accompanying School Swimming are qualified to support the delivery of School Swimming and Water Safety and comply with the school's Safeguarding Policy. - Ensure relevant training for School Swimming is in place for staff. - Understand what School Swimming qualifications allow staff to do and ensure staff are confident and competent to carry out their role in School Swimming. - Maintaining a central record of staff qualifications and training (in School Swimming folder). - Keeping current copies of the 'Conditions of Hire' and Leisure Provider Insurance details within the School Swimming folder.
+These will be regularly reviewed (with copy held centrally by Headteacher), - Ensure a current Normal Operating Procedure (NOP) and Emergency Action Plan (EAP) is in place for the pool to be used for School Swimming. - Ensure all staff accompanying pupils to School Swimming have read and understood the current Normal Operating Procedure (NOP) and Emergency Action Plan (EAP) for the relevant pool. - Ensure staff accompanying School Swimming are qualified to support the delivery of School Swimming and Water Safety and comply with the school's Safeguarding Policy. - Ensure relevant training for School Swimming is in place for staff. - Understand what School Swimming qualifications allow staff to do and ensure staff are confident and competent to carry out their role in School Swimming. - Maintaining a central record of staff qualifications and training. - Keeping current copies of the 'Conditions of Hire' and Leisure Provider Insurance details.